xing/jQuery.autocompletr/readme.md

 There is no option for that, but if you have more suggestions then the box (max-)height can handle, the container fill automatically scroll the suggestion box so you always can see what you have currently selected.
 Sweet, isn't it? ;-)

+### If I blur the input and focus again, the suggestion do not reappear, why?
+    $('input').autocompletr({
+      source: '/typeahead',
+      reopenOnFocus: true // that is false by default });

+If you write something and get some suggestions and then blur the input field the suggestions will disappear.
+If you focus the input field again the suggestions will not show again automatically — only after you type something again.
+If you do want to reappear, you can specify the `reopenOnFocus` option and then the suggestions will reopen when you focus the input field.

 ## How to contribute